blackgirlinfosec/windows-domain-controller-lab/README.md

 - Created a new forest named `cyberlab.local`

-🧵 Think of a forest like a neighborhood, and the domain `cyberlab.local` is your gated community where all the trusted devices live.
+🧵 Think of a forest like a neighborhood, and the domain `cyberlab.local` is a gated community where all the trusted devices live.

 ---